 Do you like parties?
 Especially VIP ones you weren’t invited to?
 There’s a term for that.
 It’s called ligging.
 Get ready for the ligger’s guide to the party at the end of the universe.

-‘Ligging’ is basically gatecrashing a very plush party to which you haven’t been invited.
-It’s similar to going to a friend of a friend’s house, with a bottle of Lambrini, and claiming to be a mate of Dave’s.
+‘Ligging’ is basically gatecrashing a VIP party to which you haven’t been invited.
+It’s similar to going to a friend of a friend’s house, with a bottle of Lambrini, and claiming to be a mate of Sarah’s.
 But better.

 Start small.
-Don’t try and blag your way into the launch party for Johnny Depp’s new film.
+Don’t try and blag your way into the launch party for Tilda Swinton’s new film.
 Though if you can manage that, don’t forget to invite us.

 You’ve got your party; you’ve got your ticket.
 What now?